Bully (video game): Cancelled sequel

 In October 2019, Video Games Chronicle published a story based on inside sources corroborating that Rockstar had indeed worked on Bully 2 for eighteen months before cancelling it.
 Production of the game however began in May 2010, shortly after Red Dead Redemption was released, and eventually was discontinued sometime before the end of 2013 as the project did not get much traction in the studio.
 During this time, a reported small slice of a working game was built using the Rockstar Advanced Game Engine (RAGE).
 According to these sources, the studio had worked out some of the story but were not sure what period of time it would cover.
 One source confirmed the ex-employee's claims that the story began with Jimmy spending summer vacation with his mother and stepfamily.
-Rockstar Games refused to comment on this topic.
+In 2025, following his departure from Rockstar, Dan Houser said he believed it was "bandwidth issues" that stalled development.